top of page

 David Hockney

 The space as we perceive is distorted*.
-This means that when we see things, they are not represented in our non-Euclidian space.
+This means that when we see things, they are not represented as it is in our non-Euclidian space.

 Do you have any experience where you see something beautiful and you take a photo of it and you look at it and it looks boring?
-It lost the vivid beauty that excited you when you took the photo.
+It lost the vivid beauty that excited you when you decided to take the photo.
 One of the reasons could be that it looks "flat".

 Once I talked to a teacher at an art school.
-She told me that when she gives an assignment to her students to draw a scenery (of a city, neighbourhood, or in a wood), and when some of them do not bother to go out to draw it and instead draw one by copying a photo, she can often tell that.
+She told me that when she gives an assignment to her students to draw a scenery (of a city, neighbourhood, or in a wood), and when some of them did not bother to go out to draw it and instead drew one by copying a photo, she could often tell that.
 She said that the drawing looks "flat".

 15th-century artists used, according to David Hockney and other scholars, "camera lucida" to accurately reproduce the physical dimension of what is out there.
 David Hockney revived this method to "perfectly" reproduce the sceneries.